 For the infrared bands the sky background is the dominant factor in the SNR as indicated by the relatively short exposure times required to reach a background limited exposure.
-This is also reflected in the limited impact on 5σ limiting magnitude for the range of pixel scales from 50 mas to 5 mas as shown in Table 6.
-This suggests there is no compelling sensitivity argument to guide the selection of pixel scale in the range of choices that address the diffraction limited sampling requirements for DAVINCI, and also suggests that oversampling at longer wavelengths does not result in a penalty for SNR.
+This is also reflected in the limited impact on $5\sigma$ magnitude for the range of pixel scales from 20 mas to 5 mas as shown in Figure 6.
+This suggests there is no compelling sensitivity argument to guide the selection of pixel scale in the range of choices that address the diffraction limited sampling requirements for DAVINCI, and also indicates that oversampling at longer wavelengths does not result in a penalty on SNR.